 CCC-SLP, Certificate of Clinical Competence for Speech-Language Pathologists

 Meredith is most passionate about swallowing disorders of various origins.
-Whether the person is experiencing dysphagia due to sudden neurological changes, trauma, long-term effects of head and neck cancer treatment Meredith is eager to put her clinical discussion making skills to the test and form the best plan of care for the patient to return to eating their favorite meals.
+Whether the person is experiencing dysphagia due to sudden neurological changes, trauma, or long-term effects of head and neck cancer treatment, Meredith is eager to help them return to eating their favorite meals with ease.
+Meredith also has a passion for dysphagia diagnostics and is currently working towards competency in FEES administration.
+Meredith serves as a programmatic lead for cancer rehabilitation specific to head and neck cancer and speech language pathology.
 Meredith’s other areas of interest are with neurologic diagnoses and how they warrant motor speech or language disorders.

 Research and Mentor Program (RAMP) Fellowship, University of Central Florida Graduate Studies